 Though there were instances when I had difficulty breathing, my oximeter proved that my oxygen level was within the normal range.
 It seemed like what I felt like a heaviness in my chest must have been caused by anxiety and nothing more.

 My isolation period lasted longer than I expected because I thought it would only take 14 days following the onset of the symptoms.
 But in my case, it took another seven days.

 The first thing that I learned from this experience is that vaccines save lives.
 I can't imagine if my parents were not fully vaccinated.
 I am just fortunate enough to be relatively stronger physically that even though I am still just on my first dose of vaccine, I didn't experience any adverse effects.

-I also realized that the virus is already widespread that anyone can or already have it.
+I also realized that the virus is already widespread and that anyone can or already has it.
 My two isolation facility buddies were both asymptomatic.
-And if they didn’t plan to go out of the province and hadn’t been tested, they could have gone through their days just like usual and were unaware that they are carriers of the virus and may have infected others as well.
+And if they didn't plan to go out of the province and hadn't been tested, they could have gone through their days just like usual and were unaware that they were carriers of the virus and may have infected others as well.